-Public Benefit
+Public benefit

-Strode College is an exempt charity under the Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education as Principal Regulator for all Further Education (FE) Corporations in England.
+The College is an exempt charity under the Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education as principal regulator for all further education corporations in England.

 In setting and reviewing the College's strategic objectives, the Board of Governors has had due regard for the Charity Commission's guidance on public benefit and particularly upon its supplementary guidance on the advancement of education.
-The guidance sets out the requirement that all organisations wishing to be recognised as charities must demonstrate, explicitly, that their aims are for the public benefit.
+The guidance sets out the requirement that all organisations wishing to be recognised as charities must demonstrate, explicitly, that their aims are for the benefit of the public.

-Strode College, as a rural tertiary college with a focus on provision for 16-18 year olds, provides high quality learning opportunities suitable for a wide range of abilities and interests, in an environment where students can develop as individuals.
-We contribute to the development of a dynamic local, regional and national economy by enhancing the employability of our students and preparing them for higher education.
+As a rural tertiary college with a focus on provision for 16-18 year olds, the College provides high quality learning opportunities suitable for a wide range of abilities and interests, in an environment where students can develop as individuals.
+The College contributes to the development of a dynamic local, regional and national economy by enhancing the employability of our students and preparing them for higher education.
 The College aims to promote the economic, social and cultural life of the local community through work with business, the professions, community groups and local government and by encouraging the local community to make use of the College's facilities.